jon4hz/gsebuild/README.md

 - Provide recommended eslint and tsc configurations.
 - Provide a `gsebuild` tool with helpful commands for managing extensions:
   - `gsebuild pack` packs an extension ZIP for submission to extensions.gnome.org.

-Planned features:

-- Extract messages from sources and UI/BLP files with xgettext.
+  - `gsebuild xgettext` extracts messages from sources and UI/BLP files with xgettext.
-- Submit to extensions.gnome.org
+  - `gsebuild upload` submits extension artifacts to extensions.gnome.org

 ## Installation